typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/sort-type-union-intersection-members.md

 # `sort-type-union-intersection-members`

-Enforce members of a type union/intersection to be sorted alphabetically.
+Enforces members of a type union/intersection to be sorted alphabetically.

 Sorting union (`|`) and intersection (`&`) types can help: